cpske/programming1/arrays/lab-arrays.md

 You will submit this assignment using git and Github.

+### Instructions

-1. Go to this URL to accept the assignment and create a repository.
+1. Go to the URL given in class; accept the assignment and create a repository.
 2. Clone the repository to your computer.
    ```
    # Change directory to your workspace for Programming 1 labs: